29yashprofessional/CMOS_Inverter/README.md

-VOH is measured at the minimum value of VIN(VOL) i.e 0, VOL is calculated at input voltage maximum value of VIN( VOH or VDD) i.e 1.8 V, VIH are calculated by finding points at VTC where derivative of VOUT wrt VIN = -1, the smaller value being VIL and higher being VIH, for them, we use the calculator functionality of ADE L to plot **deriv(VS("/vout"))**.
+VOH is measured at the minimum value of VIN(VOL) i.e 0 V, VOL is calculated at input voltage maximum value of VIN( VOH or VDD) i.e 1.8 V, VIH are calculated by finding points at VTC where derivative of VOUT wrt VIN = -1, the smaller value being VIL and higher being VIH, for them, we use the calculator functionality of ADE L to plot **deriv(VS("/vout"))**.
 Calculation of VOH: